Andy-Sandy/TeSSLa-for-HA/README.md

 # TeSSLa plugin for Home Assistant

-This is the TeSSLa plugin for home assistant.
+This is the TeSSLa plugin for Home Assistant.
 Send and recieve data from Home Assistant to TeSSLa.

 ## Prerequisites